Understanding Post Traumatic Stress Disorder (PTSD)

 Families may notice:

-• worry and/or fears that seem unrelated to the present
+• Worry and fears that seem unrelated to the present

-• regression in skills and/or sudden changes in behaviour
+• Regression in skills or sudden changes in behaviour

-At Chrysalis Psychology & Wellbeing, we provide supportive, developmentally sensitive care that helps young people understand their emotions, build emotional safety, and regain confidence in daily life.
+At Chrysalis Psychology & Wellbeing, we offer individual psychology therapy to provide supportive, developmentally sensitive care that helps young people understand their emotions, build emotional safety, and regain confidence in daily life.

-How Chrysalis Psychology & Wellbeing provides PTSD supports
+How Chrysalis Psychology & Wellbeing Helps With PTSD

 EMDR (Eye Movement Desensitisation and Reprocessing)

 EMDR helps the brain reprocess traumatic memories so they become less distressing and less intrusive.
-Through guided bilateral stimulation, EMDR supports the nervous system to move traumatic memories into a more adaptive state without requiring detailed retelling.
-Many people experience relief from flashbacks, nightmares, and emotional intensity after EMDR therapy.
+Through guided bilateral stimulation, EMDR supports the nervous system to resolve traumatic memories without requiring detailed retelling of the event.
+EMDR is recommended by the World Health Organisation as an effective treatment for PTSD [3].

 CBT-T is a structured therapy that helps individuals understand how trauma shapes thoughts, emotions, and behaviours.
 It supports gradual processing of trauma memories, reduces avoidance, and helps rebuild a sense of safety and control.
-CBT-T is effective for both single-event and complex trauma presentations.
+Phoenix Australia recommends CBT-T as a first-line treatment for PTSD [2].

-We begin with strategies that help regulate the nervous system and build a foundation of stability.
+We begin with strategies that help regulate the nervous system and build a foundation of stability before working on deeper trauma material.

 Building regulation and grounding skills